MinaFoundation/PGT_gptSurveySummarizer/SETUP.md

 - In your application settings, navigate to the "Bot" tab and click "Add Bot".
 - Customize your bot as needed (username, icon).
 - Copy Your Bot Token:
 - Still under the "Bot" tab, find your Token and click "Copy".
-Keep this safe; you'll need it later.
+Keep this safe; you'll need it later

 ## B. OpenAI Account